igaster/laravel-image-versions/README.md

 #### 3. Request an image version

 Very simple!
 Call the `version()` method on your Eloquent model.
-We will use a `Photo` class as an example Eloquent model that stores an image filename:
+(For the following example suppose that `Photo` class is an Eloquent model that stores an image's filename)

 ```php
 $photo = Photo::find(1)->version(v200x200::class); // get the `v200x200' version of your Photo model